 | Keywords: “apple” + “support” | Context: Technical help, not fruit assistance |

-Google dropped a bombshell in 2021 when it officially made page experience a ranking factor.
+Google surprised everyone in 2021 when it officially made page experience a ranking factor.
 Core Web Vitals measure how users actually experience your website, not just how it looks to search bots.

 The three core metrics tell a story about user frustration: